javapathfinder/jpf-wiki-sync/Home.md

+# Java Pathfinder
+This is the main page for Java™ Pathfinder (JPF).
+JPF is an extensible software model checking framework for Java™ bytecode programs.
+The system was developed at the [NASA Ames Research Center](http://arc.nasa.gov), open sourced in 2005, and is freely available on this server under the [Apache-2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

 #### Latest JPF News
 *  23/01/2018 The JPF team is applying to the [GSoC](https://developers.google.com/open-source/gsoc/) program for 2018.
 To learn more, please visit the [JPF/GSoC](JPF-Google-Summer-of-Code-2018) page.